You’re having a boy! Now what?

 Since men don’t have a high risk of these in the first place, lowering their risks isn't a huge benefit.

 Decided to Circumcise -- What to Know

 The sooner you schedule your baby's circumcision, the better.
 Make sure an experienced professional does the procedure.
-In some states, an obstetrician does it in the hospital.
-In other states, pediatricians do it.
+In some states, an obstetrician does it in the hospital 24-48 hours after birth and prior to hospital discharge.
+In other states, pediatricians do it at the first office visit.
 A religious leader who is trained in circumcision is another option.